 Last one in's a rotten egg!
 Jimmy shouted as we piled out of the car.

-Wait a minute! my mother called warningly.
+Hold on a minute! my mother called warningly.
 While Dad got the cooler and umbrella out of the

 trunk she took off her scarf and rearranged bits of hair, checked her lipstick in the rearview mirror and